Wide Binaries from GAIA EDR3: preference for GR over MOND ?: GAIA EDR3 and sample selection

 \subsection{Preliminary selection}

 Our starting point is the public GAIA Early Data Release 3 dataset (EDR3), \citep{GaiaEDR3_2020a, GaiaEDR3_2020b} released on 2020 December 3.
 We initially select all stars with measured parallax $\omega > \frac{10}{3} \mas$ (i.e. estimated distance $< 300 \pc$) with a GAIA broadband magnitude $G < 17$, and cutting out the Galactic plane with absolute latitude $\vert b \vert \le 15 \deg$ yielding a preliminary EDR3 sample of 2,101,920 stars (hereafter PEDR3).
 (Data quality cuts are applied at a later stage, in order that these may be adjusted post-selection).
 These criteria are expanded from $200 \pc$ and $G < 16$ used by \citetalias{Pittordis_2019} from Gaia Data Release 2 (hereafter, DR2), since the improved data quality in EDR3 allows an expanded volume while giving slightly smaller transverse velocity errors.
 The parallax and magnitude cuts above are chosen to provide a large enough volume to contain a usefully large statistical sample of wide binaries; while the moderate distance limit and relatively bright magnitude limit ensures that GAIA provides high precision on distances and transverse velocities.

-We then used the same search method as described in section 2 from \citetalias{Pittordis_2019} \begin{wscomm} Removed ref to GDR2 - do later \end{wscomm} to search this nearby-star sample for pairs of stars with projected separation $\le 50 \kau$ (calculated at the mean distance of each candidate pair), difference in parallax distances of both stars $\vert d_1 - d_2 \vert \leq \, 8.0 \pc$, and distances also consistent with each other within $4\times$ the combined uncertainty e.g., $ \vert d_1 - d_2 \vert \leq 4\sigma_{d}$, and projected velocity difference $\Delta v_p \le 3 \kms$ as inferred from the difference in proper motions; here, the projected velocity difference is computed assuming {\em both} stars in each candidate pair are actually at the mean of the two estimated distances.
+We then used the same search method as described in section 2 from \citetalias{Pittordis_2019} to search this nearby-star sample for pairs of stars with projected separation $\le 50 \kau$ (calculated at the mean distance of each candidate pair), difference in parallax distances of both stars $\vert d_1 - d_2 \vert \leq \, 8.0 \pc$, and distances also consistent with each other within $4\times$ the combined uncertainty e.g., $ \vert d_1 - d_2 \vert \leq 4\sigma_{d}$, and projected velocity difference $\Delta v_p \le 3 \kms$ as inferred from the difference in proper motions; here, the projected velocity difference is computed assuming {\em both} stars in each candidate pair are actually at the mean of the two estimated distances.

 We note here that this common-distance assumption is important: if the relative velocities are calculated using individual parallax distances, then an example random 1 percent difference in parallax for a system with transverse velocity $40 \kms$ scales to a $0.4 \kms$ transverse velocity difference, which is similar to or larger than the orbital velocities of interest below.
 However, since we are almost entirely interested in the velocity {\em difference} within a binary, the common-distance assumption leads to an error in estimated relative velocity proportional to the unknown {\em true} fractional distance difference, $(d_1 - d_2)/ d$ (see also \citet{Shaya_2011}, and Section 2.4 of \citetalias{Pittordis_2018} for related perspective effects).
 For true binaries with random orientation we expect $ \vert d_1 - d_2 \vert \le \rp$ for 71 percent of systems, and $\le 2 \rp$ for 90 percent.
 Then for a typical binary (see below) with $\rp \sim 10 \kau$ and $d \sim 180 \pc$ we have $\rp/d \sim 2.7 \times 10^{-4}$; this is much smaller than the fractional uncertainty of the parallaxes, so choosing the common-distance assumption yields a much more precise estimate of the relative velocity for {\em genuine} binaries.